redbrick/docs-old/docs/procedures/newinstalls.md

 If the system is running snoopy then set it so that those logs are only sent to b4 and not kept locally.

-The use of the final flag means that **order matters**.
+The use of the final flag means that --order matters--.
 The final flag is no good if you've already sent the data to a local file (authpriv, in this case at least) somewhere further up in the config.

 ``` text